-The Federal Tax Credit for residential roof top solar allows you to deduct 30% of the Solar System’s Cost from your personal Federal Tax Liability.
-If the tax credit exceeds your liability in the year of the systems purchase, the tax credit can be used in subsequent years out the credits expiration on December 31, 2016.
-Please refer to IRS Form 5695 for details on this credit and review your personal relevance with a tax professional.
-We have 100’s of clients who have benefitted from this credit and consider this a very worthwhile incentive.
+The current Federal Solar Tax Credit for residential roof top solar allows you to deduct 26% of the Solar System’s Cost from your personal Federal Tax Liability.
+If the tax credit exceeds your liability in the year of the system’s purchase, the tax credit can be used in subsequent years.
+We have hundreds of clients who have benefitted from this credit and consider this a very worthwhile incentive.

 How much will I really save on my utility bills from a home electric solar power system?

-What’s the difference between solar photovoltaic and solar hot water systems?
+What is the difference between solar photovoltaic and solar thermal systems?

-A great thing about solar is that has no moving parts and requires very little maintenance.
+A great thing about solar is that it has no moving parts and requires very little maintenance.
 Cleaning the panels is the primary care item.
-While some areas of the CV have more dust than others, the cost for cleaning is minimal compared to the savings.
+While some areas of the Coachella Valley have more dust than others, the cost for cleaning is minimal compared to the savings.

 We offer 2 free cleanings in year one, which allows us to determine how often the panels need to be cleaned.
 Rain does a good job, when we have it, but having them professionally cleaned helps tremendously with keeping the production up.